arturarushanyan/phishing-simulator/readme.md

    - Added input validation for all API endpoints
    - Ensured secure handling of sensitive data

-## Some Caveats and missing functionality

-- Unfortunately I haven't implemented the authentication part.
-Just didn't had time for it
-- Skipped the devops part as well as I don't have much experience with it and attempt of implementing it would have been wase of time
-- I haven't done any proper code review.
-I'm sure if I look at all this with a fresh eye, I will find some things that are not efficient or need refactoring

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.